Super Micro Computer (NASDAQ:SMCI) Releases FY 2022 Earnings Guidance

 Super Micro Computer (NASDAQ:SMCI) updated its FY 2022 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $3.200-$ for the period, compared to the Thomson Reuters consensus estimate of $2.990.
-The company issued revenue guidance of $4.20 billion-$4.60 billion, compared to the consensus revenue estimate of $4.27 billion.Super Micro Computer also updated its FY22 guidance to at least $3.20 EPS.
+The company issued revenue guidance of $4.20 billion-$4.60 billion, compared to the consensus revenue estimate of $4.27 billion.Super Micro Computer also updated its Q2 2022 guidance to $0.700-$0.900 EPS.

-Several analysts have recently issued reports on the company.
-Northland Securities increased their price objective on Super Micro Computer from $50.00 to $62.00 and gave the company an outperform rating in a research note on Wednesday, August 11th.
-Zacks Investment Research raised Super Micro Computer from a strong sell rating to a hold rating in a report on Wednesday, October 13th.
-One research analyst has rated the stock with a hold rating and five have given a buy rating to the company’s stock.
-According to data from MarketBeat, Super Micro Computer has an average rating of Buy and a consensus target price of $48.75.
+A number of equities analysts have issued reports on the company.
+Northland Securities increased their target price on Super Micro Computer from $50.00 to $62.00 and gave the stock an outperform rating in a report on Wednesday, August 11th.
+Zacks Investment Research upgraded Super Micro Computer from a hold rating to a strong-buy rating and set a $54.00 target price for the company in a report on Tuesday.
+Finally, Loop Capital increased their target price on Super Micro Computer from $50.00 to $60.00 and gave the stock a buy rating in a report on Friday.
+Five analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the company.
+According to MarketBeat.com, the company has a consensus rating of Buy and a consensus target price of $52.80.

-In other Super Micro Computer news, Director Sherman Tuan sold 5,000 shares of the firm’s stock in a transaction dated Monday, August 30th.
-The stock was sold at an average price of $35.43, for a total transaction of $177,150.00.
-The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+In related news, Director Liang Chiu-Chu Sara Liu sold 54,491 shares of Super Micro Computer stock in a transaction that occurred on Wednesday, November 3rd.
+The stock was sold at an average price of $41.85, for a total transaction of $2,280,448.35.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, Director Sherman Tuan sold 5,000 shares of Super Micro Computer stock in a transaction that occurred on Monday, August 30th.
+The stock was sold at an average price of $35.43, for a total value of $177,150.00.
+The disclosure for this sale can be found here.
 Company insiders own 15.80% of the company’s stock.

 Super Micro Computer Company Profile